harness/developer-hub/docs/platform/connectors/cloud-providers/add-a-kubernetes-cluster-connector.md

 ### Set up delegates

-Harness uses Kubernetes Cluster Connectors at pipeline runtime to authenticate and perform operations with Kubernetes.
+Harness uses Kubernetes cluster connectors at pipeline runtime to authenticate and perform operations with Kubernetes.
 Authentications and operations are performed by Harness Delegates.
-Regardless of the authentication method selected for a Kubernetes Cluster connector, you must use Harness Delegates to perform authentication for the connector.
+Regardless of the authentication method selected for a Kubernetes cluster connector, you must use Harness Delegates to perform authentication for the connector.

 Select one of the following:
    * **Use any available Delegate**: Harness selects an available delegate at runtime.
 To learn how Harness selects delegates, go to [Delegate overview](/docs/platform/delegates/delegate-concepts/delegate-overview.md).